Biplab-Dutta/personal_site/_posts/2023-05-10-pattern-matching-dart.md

 ## Control Flow in Argument Lists

+> _This feature will not immediately be available in Dart 3.
+It is still a work being discussed.But since this feature is only possible with Records & Patterns into play, I decided to add it in this blog._
+{: .prompt-info }

 While writing Flutter code, we often write if checks inside collection literals such as inside the children property of a Row or a Column.
 This helps in writing clean code and avoid ugly imperative code.
 But sometimes, there are child widgets that need some conditional behaviour are inside named arguments and the best we can do is use ternary operator.
 Such as: